-Newcrest is a corporation governed by the Australian Corporations Act 2001 (Cth) ("Australian Corporations Act").
-The Company's ordinary shares are listed on ASX, the Toronto Stock Exchange ("TSX") and the PNG Exchange Market ("PNGX").
+Newcrest is a corporation governed by the Australian Corporations Act.
+The Company's ordinary shares are listed on ASX, the Toronto Stock Exchange ("TSX") and PNGX Markets Limited ("PNGX").
 Newcrest also has American Depositary Receipts issued by The Bank of New York Mellon and traded on the over-the-counter market in the United States of America.
 Newcrest's registered and head office is located at Level 8, 600 St. Kilda Road, Melbourne, Victoria, 3004, Australia.